by Tony Vidler

 There is a “pathway to greatness as an adviser”…and it’s an evolutionary journey, but one where the adviser largely controls how long it takes to evolve.

 The professionals who consistently achieve exponential growth and performance results are superb on at least one of the following:

 Often the very best advisers are doing more than 1 of these simultaneously.
 In fact, the very elite usually develop all four strategies sequentially.
 They begin by knowing their clients better than anyone else, and being able to proactively manage life changes with great advice.

-That type of positioning and presence in a niche, or target market segment, creates the opportunity to network collaboratively with other key influencers.
-To capitalise upon that opportunity does require an attitude of helping the other professionals build their presence and influence, rather than merely expecting them to support your business.
+That type of positioning and presence in a niche, geographical area or target market segment, creates the opportunity to network collaboratively with other key influencers.
+To really capitalise upon that opportunity does require an attitude of helping the other professionals build their presence and influence, rather than merely expecting them to support your business.